 The monastery is divided into the Northern Monastery and the Southern Monastery by Drum River.
-The Northern monastery was the first one which was founded by Khon Konchog Gyalpo in 1073, from which Sakyapa arose and once ruled Tibet.
+The Northern monastery was the first one that was founded by Khon Konchog Gyalpo in 1073, from which Sakyapa arose and once ruled Tibet.
 The Southern Monastery was built in 1268 by the fifth Sakya Throne Holder, Drogon Chogyal Phakpa, known as Phakpa.
 Phakpa was the spiritual guide of Kubilai khan, a Mongolian Chinese emperor who granted Phakpa secular and religious authority over Tibet.

 The Southern Monastery remains in better condition.
 A typical Mongolian structure, the fortress-like monastery has a moat around and an outer wall and an inner wall, with fortifications and battlements atop, covering a space of 45,000 square meters.
 It has only one entrance on the east.

-Seventy million Yuan (8.5 million US $) national fund has been allocated to renovate and rebuilt Sakya Monastery last year.
-The reconstruction has begun although the Northern Monastery is still covered with gravels except for a newly built stupa in which relics of the first Sakya Throne Holder is held.
+Seventy million Yuan (8.5 million USD) national fund has been allocated to renovate and rebuilt Sakya Monastery last year.
+The reconstruction has begun although the Northern Monastery is still covered with gravels except for a newly built stupa in which relics of the first Sakya Throne Holder are held.

 There is a hall of arhat made during the Ming Dynasty.
 The arhats are so vivid that they look very much alive.
-Besides the monastery is the world famous 9-storey 10,000-Buddha Pagoda.
-It stands 32 m, has 108 Doors, 77 Buddhist chambers and countless shrines.
+Besides the monastery is the world-famous 9-story 10,000-Buddha Pagoda.
+It stands 32 m, has 108 Doors, 77 Buddhist chambers, and countless shrines.
 Enshrine in the Pagoda are 10,000 statues of Buddha.
 The Pagoda opens 8 doors, which are decorated with relief sculptures of lively flying dragons, running lions and walking elephants.
-It is a masterpiece of the joint efforts of the Nepalese, Tibetan and Chinese.
+It is a masterpiece of the joint efforts of the Nepalese, Tibetan, and Chinese.

 The ground of the monastery is organized on the caves and temples for Jamyang Qoigyi, together with two magnificent white pagodas.
 The buildings of the monastery are centered on these pagodas, The major buildings are Ganden Potrang, Coqen Hall, the four Zhacangs (or Tantric colleges), and Kamcuns.